Helljod/Hotel_Management_System/README.md

-Hotel_Management_System
+Hotel_Management_System \n
-This project is done by using Python
+This project is done by using Python \n
-How To Run :
+How To Run : \n
-first you need install python. download project. extract project. double click on login.py.
+first you need install python. \n download project. \n extract project. \n double click on login.py. \n

-Thanks ....